Make

 [String Substitution](https://makefiletutorial.com/#string-substitution) is also a really common and useful way to modify variables.
 Also check out [Text Functions](https://www.gnu.org/software/make/manual/html_node/Text-Functions.html#Text-Functions) and [Filename Functions](https://www.gnu.org/software/make/manual/html_node/File-Name-Functions.html#File-Name-Functions).

-Command line arguments and override
+### Command line arguments and override <a href="#command-line-arguments-and-override" id="command-line-arguments-and-override"></a>

-You can override variables that come from the command line by using override.
-Here we ran make with make option_one=hi
+You can override variables that come from the command line by using `override`.
+Here we ran make with `make option_one=hi`

 # Overrides command line arguments